datumforge/datum-cloud/README.md

 ## Datum Cloud Server

 The Datum Cloud server is used to consume the [Datum Server](https://github.com/datumforge/datum/) and apply an opinionated implementation on top of the the generics provided.
-Many, it not all, of the endpoints provided by the server use the [Datum Client](https://github.com/datumforge/datum/blob/main/pkg/datumclient/client.go#L21) to make requests to the Datum Server.
+Many, if not all, of the endpoints provided by the server use the [Datum Client](https://github.com/datumforge/datum/blob/main/pkg/datumclient/client.go#L21) to make requests to the Datum Server.

 As an example, the `v1/workspaces` endpoint uses the `Datum` client to create an organizational hierarchy, called a `Workspace`: